collapsed-stacks/startups/questions/5312/how-to-get-publicity-for-a-tech-startup.md

 - posted by: [Olha Puzhay](https://stackexchange.com/users/1161515/olha-puzhay) on 2015-05-22
 - score: 0

-<p>There are a lot of strategies, but you definitely don't want to do them all.
-And if you do, you don't have the resources :)</p>
+There are a lot of strategies, but you definitely don't want to do them all.
+And if you do, you don't have the resources :)

-<p>Identify your objectives and the intended audience.
+Identify your objectives and the intended audience.
 Whom do you want to reach?
 What do you want them to do for you?
-Why?</p>
+Why?